-Implement measures to reduce turbidity and conduct turbidity monitoring to demonstrate that operations will not cause turbiditytotal suspended solids (TSS) levels to exceed daily background levels by more than 20 Nephelometric Turbidity Units (NTUs) at any test location.
+Implement measures to reduce turbidity and conduct turbidity monitoring to demonstrate that operations will not cause turbidity levels to exceed daily background levels by more than 20 Nephelometric Turbidity Units (NTUs) at any test location.

-Develop and implement an LCRA-approved Turbidity Monitoring Plan that sets forth methods for establishing daily turbidityTSS background levels in the area to be dredged, methods for regular turbidityTSS measurements that demonstrate compliance with these turbidityTSS limits, methods for turbidity management, provides for the retention of all turbidityTSS data collected during operations for the duration of the Permit, the submittal of the collected turbidity TSS data to LCRA, requires immediate notification to LCRA of any exceedance, and implementation of corrective measures or other adjustments to its dredging operations that will be implemented to reduce turbidity to no greater than 20 NTUs over background levels within the Project Limits and adjacent measurement locations, which could include temporary cessation of operations or other response as required by LCRA.
+Develop and implement an LCRA-approved Turbidity Monitoring Plan that sets forth methods for establishing daily turbidity background levels in the area to be dredged, methods for regular turbidity measurements that demonstrate compliance with these turbidity limits, methods for turbidity management, provides for the retention of all turbidity data collected during operations for the duration of the Permit, the submittal of the collected turbidity data to LCRA, requires immediate notification to LCRA of any exceedance, and implementation of corrective measures or other adjustments to its dredging operations that will be implemented to reduce turbidity to no greater than 20 NTUs over background levels within the Project Limits and adjacent measurement locations, which could include temporary cessation of operations or other response as required by LCRA.
 Equipment used in turbidity monitoring must be maintained according to the manufacturer's specifications.